 From its historic canal belt to world-class museums, Amsterdam offers a plethora of memorable experiences.
 On the flip side, many popular venues can be expensive tourist traps.
 Keep this in mind before adding these oft-visited sights to your itinerary:

 1. The Anne Frank House.
-It’s the attraction that tops many bucket lists: the annex where the Holocaust’s most famous diarist hid with her family before the Nazis hauled them away.
-It’s also the one with the longest lines; arrive mid-day without a reservation and you’ll spend more time in line than the hour or so it takes to view a museum now shrouded by modern glass and steel.
-While the courageous teenager is undeniably inspiring, do you really want to pay €9 to view her ordeal amidst hordes of tourists?
+It’s the attraction that tops many bucket lists: the annex where the Holocaust’s most famous diarist hid with her family before the Nazis hauled them away during World War II.
+It’s also the one with the longest lines; arrive mid-day without a reservation and you’ll spend more time in line than the hour or so it takes to view a historic monument-turned-museum, now shrouded by modern glass and steel.
+While the courageous teenager is undeniably inspiring, do you really want to pay more than €10 to view her ordeal amidst hordes of tourists?

 4. Madame Tussauds.
-This branch of London’s wax homage to celebrity is similar to attractions around the world.
+This branch of London’s wax homage to celebrity is similar to Madame Tussauds attractions around the world.
 Enjoy the panoramic view of Dam Square from the giant top floor window—virtually the only redeeming feature of a tacky wax collection.

 Instead: Recall one of Amsterdam’s most famous celebrities in Rembrandt’s Studio, filled with 17th-century curiosities and some of the artist’s best etchings.

-5. Faux Museums.
+5. Faux museums.
 Throughout Amsterdam, shops masquerading as museums sell overpriced cheese, tulips and even vodka.
 Once inside, it’s clear you’ve paid to visit a commercial store disguised as a museum.

-Instead: Find local flavor and good product at Tweede Kamer, one of Amsterdam’s oldest coffeeshops, off Spuistraat, or at Dampkring, where George Clooney and Brad Pitt famously romped around in Hollywood’s Oceans 12.
+Instead: Find local flavor and good product at Tweede Kamer, one of Amsterdam’s oldest coffeeshops, off Spuistraat, or Dampkring, where George Clooney and Brad Pitt famously romped around in Hollywood’s Oceans 12.
 Better yet, chill out with residents in Vondelpark or any of the city’s other green spaces.

 7. Damrak.
 Although it’s home to Beurs van Berlage (the former stock exchange) and posh department store The Bijenkorf, the artery leading from Central Station to Dam Square is an embarrassment to both locals and city government.
 While there’s a movement to transform it into Amsterdam’s Champs-Élysées, replacement of its tacky shops, cheap hotels, fast food joints and tourist restaurants with chic boutiques has a long way to go.

-8. Wooden Shoes.
+8. Wooden shoes.
 Countless tourists photograph themselves in the giant wooden clogs off Dam Square, on Reguliersbreestraat and elsewhere in town.
 Why?

 9. Live Sex at Casa Rosso.
 In Europe’s erotic capital, live sex performed on stage may surprise no one.
 See how seductive it is (or not) at De Wallen’s oldest live sex theater, where couples engage in sexual intercourse while thinking about paying bills.
-If you’re part of a bachelor party, it may be worth €37 (€47 with two drinks) to experience the iconic club marked by a neon pink elephant.
+If you’re part of a bachelor party, it may be worth more than €40 to experience the iconic club marked by a neon pink elephant.
 If not, consider less expensive, more erotic options.